-- Free Entitlement will be available to all attending children once they have reached the term after their third birthday.
+- Free Early Education will be available to all attending children once they have reached the term after their third birthday.
 They will be entitled to 15 hours of free nursery provision.
 30 hours of Free nursery (criteria based) provision subject to availability Payments will only be taken for hours above the 15 hours entitlement unless in receipt of 30 hours and for optional extras such as hot lunches.
 (Packed lunches may be brought in).
-Free for Two entitlement will be available to children who will reach three during their first term at nursery, if they qualify.
+Free for Two (Free Early Education) will be available to children who will reach three during their first term at nursery, if they qualify.

 The setting is accessible to and inclusive of all children and families in the local community.

 We will invite children and parents to spend time in the nursery before they officially start with us.
-This is a time for the parents/carers and children to familiarise themselves with staff and nursery routine.
+This is a time for the parents/carers and children to familiarize themselves with staff and nursery routine.